RHQE/metamorph/docs/source/index.rst

 Provision
 +++++++++
 Provision plugin purpose is to create topology files.
 These files will be handled by linch pin tool.
-This plugin created two files:
+This plugin creates two files:
 * topology.json - contains all data needed for provisioning
 * topology_credentials.yaml - contains needed credentials for VM creation
 These two files are created from openstack config file.